blynkkk/docs/blynk.console/organizations.md

 # Organizations

-description: &gt;- Basically Organizations are digital representations of real companies on Blynk Platform.
-Think or Organization as of an instance for group of users who use
+Basically, Organizations are digital representations of real companies on Blynk Platform.

-### same sets of Templates and Devices.
+Think or Organization as of an instance for group of users who use same sets of Templates and Devices.

 ## Organizations